-Renee has recently presented on the depictions of Scottish landscape and identity at SAMLA in Raleigh, NC, on LEL's creation of a network of female readership at BWWC in Athens, Georgia, and on the narrative network of female characters in Jane Eyre at VIC in 2017.
+Renee has recently presented on Smith's apostrophe sonnets at BWWC in Auburn, AL, Letitia Landon's exploration of multi-voiced subjectivity at ICR in Greenville, SC, depictions of Scottish landscape and identity at SAMLA in Raleigh, NC, on Letitia Landon's creation of a network of female readership at BWWC in Athens, Georgia, and on the narrative network of female characters in Jane Eyre at VIC in 2017.

 M.A, Lehigh University, 2014